 Google has replaced its Nexus smartphone lineup with the Pixel series.
 This change happened back in 2016, when the first two Google Pixel smartphones arrived.
-With this change, Google more or less indicated that it’s done making affordable smartphones aimed at developers and enthusiasts, and that it wants to bring its smartphone creations closer to regular consumers.
+With this change, Google more or less indicated that it's done making affordable flagship-grade phones aimed at developers and enthusiasts, and that it wants to bring its smartphone creations closer to regular consumers.

 The Google Pixel and Pixel XL are made out of metal and glass.
 Most of the back on these two phones is covered by metal, but the upper portion has a glass plate applied to it.
 Bezels on the two phones are quite thick, even for the time period they were released in, and their design is nothing spectacular, but it did stand out back then.
 Both phones originally shipped with Android 7.1 Nougat.

 These two devices are both fueled by the Snapdragon 821 64-bit quad-core processor, while both of them include 4GB of RAM, and come in 32GB and 128GB storage flavors.
 Neither of them offers storage expansion, and a 12.3-megapixel camera is included on the back of both devices, and was considered to be amongst the best in the class back then.
 Both devices are splash and dust resistant, and they include an 8-megapixel front-facing camera.

 The Google Pixel features a 5-inch fullHD display, while the Pixel XL has a 5.5-inch QHD panel.
 Both of those displays offer a 16:9 display aspect ratio, and both utilize AMOLED panels.
 The Google Pixel includes a 2,770mAh battery, while the Pixel XL packs in a 3,450mAh unit, and both support 18W fast wired charging.